ohadrozen/gsheet_utils/README.md

 gse.update({'Accuracy':accuracy, 'Loss':loss, 'Status': 'Finished Training', 'Epoch1':epoch1_acc })
 ```
 Updating the relevant row according to the columns and values entered in a dictionary form

+## Disclaimer
+This is not an official Google product.

+## Contact information
+For help or issues using gsheet_utils, please contact Ohad Rozen (ohadrozen@gmail.com).